Stained Glass (TV series): Synopsis

 Dong-joo and Gi-tae were both abandoned by their parents as children.
 They grew up together in an orphanage and became best friends.
-After a family tragedy, Ji-soo was transferred to the orphanage where Gi-tae and Dong-joo were.
+After a family tragedy, Ji-soo was transferred to the same orphanage.
 Both boys fell for Ji-soo.
 One day while in the church, the three of them made a vow: Dong-joo and Gi-tae made a promise to take care of and protect Ji-soo in the absence of the other.
 While trying to retrieve the ocarina from the river, Dong-joo got caught in the current and was presumed drowned.
 In fact, Dong-joo was saved and later adopted by a rich, childless couple in Japan.
 12 years later, Dong-joo returns to Korea as a Japanese gentleman by the name of Yuichi Yamamoto.
 His feelings towards Ji-soo start to develop, as his friendship with Gi-tae begins to unravel.

 Background and Episode 1

 Han Dong-joo, Shin Ji-soo and Park Gi-tae were childhood friends who met in the church orphanage.
 Dong-joo, having malfunctioning kidneys as a child, received a kidney transplant from his friend Gi-tae when his malfunctioning kidneys took a toll on his health.
 Ji-soo, a rich girl, befriended the two boys.
 In one gathering in 1989, in front of the church altar at the orphanage, Dong-joo made a promise that he would protect Ji-soo forever.
 Once, when Ji-soo headed for the church in a car, Gi-tae and Dong-joo raced alongside to catch up with the car Ji-soo was in.

 In the autumn of 1992, Dong-joo was drowning in a river whilst trying to pick up an oyster-shaped harmonica Ji-soo dropped as the trio were crossing the river.
 As Dong-joo drowned into the river, Ji-soo cried out loud for Dong-joo, but was held back by Gi-tae.
 Dong-joo was later adopted by wealthy Japanese parents after the incident and was brought up Japanese.

 Ji-soo's and Ji-suk's father migrated to Japan and reportedly died there.
 Their mother, yearning for him, fell ill and died shortly after, and they were left to fend for themselves from then on.
 Gi-tae was brought back home by his parents, but suffered constant torture from Tae-hee and Tae-su, his half-siblings who shared a same father with Gi-tae.